simonsobs/Pixell.jl/README.md

 [Pixell](https://github.com/simonsobs/Pixell.jl) is a package for high performance data analysis of sky maps with rectangular pixels.
 It has a particular focus on science enabled by fast map operations, parallel CPU / GPU support, and machine learning.

-This package attempts to maintain the conventions of the Python package [simonsobs/pixell](https://github.com/simonsobs/pixell).
+This package attempts to maintain the conventions of the Python package [simonsobs/pixell](https://github.com/simonsobs/pixell) on which it is based.